 We might rattle on a bit about our conservation work, but we’re also passionate about people, and when we see a really great humanitarian initiative we invest in it.
 This is the case at Shipwreck Lodge on Namibia’s Skeleton Coast, where the humble placemats have quite a story to tell.

-Mammadu is a non profit organisation in Namibia that takes in a total of 63 under age children who are living in states of abandonment and deprivation.
-The centre gives these youngsters a safe place in which to eat, study and play.
-The centre is situated in Otjomuise, which is in the Khomasdal North District in the farthest outskirts to the west of Windhoek.
+Mammadu is a nonprofit organization in Namibia that takes in a total of 63 underage children who are living in states of abandonment and deprivation.
+The center gives these youngsters a safe place in which to eat, study and play.
+The center is situated in Otjomuise, which is in the Khomasdal North District in the farthest outskirts to the west of Windhoek.

-Among the projects that the organisation runs alongside their care of these vulnerable children, are the Mammadu Centre Handmade Products, and it’s from this project that our rather lovely placemats were sourced.
+Among the projects that the organization runs alongside their care of these vulnerable children, are the Mammadu Centre Handmade Products, and it’s from this project that our rather lovely placemats were sourced.

-The activity was originally intended for the mothers or women in the children’s families, but that has been extended to include their friends and neighbours as well.
-The women create a range of attractive pieces, including bags, baskets and placemats.
-Old plastic is utilised to create each of the pieces, thus helping to keep the neighbourhood clean as well.
-Tutoring for the women takes place once a week, and both the women and the centre benefit from the proceeds of the sales.
+The activity was originally intended for the mothers or women in the children’s families, but that has been extended to include their friends and neighbors as well.
+The women create a range of attractive pieces, including bags, baskets, and placemats.
+Old plastic is utilized to create each of the pieces, thus helping to keep the neighborhood clean as well.
+Tutoring for the women takes place once a week, and both the women and the center benefit from the proceeds of the sales.

 For more information visit www.mammadu.org

 Our special offers are designed to help you experience everything southern Africa has to offer whilst also saving some all-important pennies.
 Whether you’re about to embark on a once-in-a-lifetime solo trip, or are celebrating a special occasion, have a peek at our offers and see what could be in store for you.